iababio/LLamaGPT_Private/README.md

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

 ## Test dataset
-This repo uses a [state of the union transcript](https://github.com/ababio/llamaGPT/blob/main/source_documents/state_of_the_union.txt) as an example.
+This repo uses a [state of the union transcript](https://github.com/ababio/llamaGPT/blob/main/app/source/state_of_the_union.txt) as an example.

 ## Instructions for ingesting your own dataset

-Put any and all your files into the `source_documents` directory
+Put any and all your files into the `app/source` directory

 The supported extensions are: